jsing3r/tfprovider-rules-with-vars/README.md

 ## Notes
 Rule titles must stay the same to target for updates and to destroy.
-If state becomes incosistant you can just cut out the broken rule resource, apply the terraform (to remove broken rule from Wiz), re-paste the rule resource back in and reapply to restore fixed rule.
+If state becomes inconsistent you can just cut out the broken rule resource, apply the terraform (to remove broken rule from Wiz), re-paste the rule resource back in and reapply to restore fixed rule.